tlenex/node-busmq/README.md

 ##### channel#send(message)

-Send a message to the peer
+Send a message to the peer.
+The peer does need to be connected for a message to be sent.

 ##### channel#sendTo(endpoint, message)